universitas.me All Resources

 All four analyses are presented in a 4-tab admin dashboard with interactive visualizations:

-Students analyzed, Jobs analyzed, Avg skills/student, Top gaps count |
+Skill Gaps Students analyzed, Jobs analyzed, Avg skills/student, Top gaps count Horizontal BarChart (demand vs supply, top 10 gaps) Skill, demand, supply, gap ratio, recommended courses

-Total students, % On Track, Avg courses remaining, Avg terms left |
+Personalized Paths Total students, % On Track, Avg courses remaining, Avg terms left BarChart (load distribution: light / normal / heavy) Student, program, credits, GPA, on-track badge, estimated terms, electives

-Profile, count, percentage, avg engagement, avg GPA |
+Learning Profiles Total students, Dominant profile, Avg engagement PieChart (5-segment profile distribution) Profile, count, percentage, avg engagement, avg GPA

-Alignment score %, Gap skills count, Surplus skills count |
+Market Alignment Alignment score %, Gap skills count, Surplus skills count RadarChart (demand vs supply by skill category) Skill, demand score, supply score, status badge (aligned/gap/surplus)

 Zero additional cost: All four models run on existing institutional data (student profiles, enrollment records, engagement metrics, job postings, learning outcomes, curriculum maps).
 No LLM calls, no external APIs, no new data collection.
 Pure database aggregation with Redis-cached results (30-minute TTL).